Ecksdee03/ParkHub-App/README.md

 # Scenario 3
+User notified near inputted end time and can choose to extend time
 1. Change 'from' phone number (line 41) in notification.py to your Twilio phone number
 2. After running docker compose up --build and python app.py, go to http://localhost:8000/views
 3. Login to ParkHub that has the receiving phone number registered with Twilio